 The other term for fire in Korean is 화재 (hwajae).
 When you see a house or a building or the equivalent on fire, this is the word to use.
 Specifically, it describes a disaster caused by something catching on fire.

 Water in Korean

 The term for water in Korean is 물 (mul).
 Many related words exist, but this is the word you’ll want to use for water itself.
-We actually have a whole article dedicated to saying water in Korean – perhaps a great lesson to take up next?
+We have a whole article dedicated to saying water in Korean – perhaps a great lesson to take next?

 Sun in Korean

 We have some vocabulary above for sunset and sunrise, but what’s the word for sun in the Korean language, you may ask.
 Sun in Korean is called 해 (have), which is the most common term used.

 Sky in Korean is 하늘 (haneul).
 Looking up at the sky is how we often determine how the weather will be like for the day.